Need to submit a Warranty Claim

 Note: Double Bag Setup is not an option on Treegator® Jr. Pro model.

-• What is the maximum size (dia.) tree trunk that a Treegator® bag will fit around?
+• What is the maximum size (dia.) tree trunk that I can use a Treegator® bag on?

 A single Treegator® Original can fit trees from 1" to 3" in caliper (trunk diameter).